steveloughran/fs-api-shim/README.md

 1. Hadoop branch-3.2 is the oldest hadoop-3.x branch which has active releases for critical bugs.
 It is the de-facto baseline API for all Hadoop runtimes/platforms.
+2. It is the oldest Hadoop branch-3 branch getting security fixes: users of older releases MUST upgrade or keep their own version current.
-2. It is the first version whose client libraries work with Java 11.
+3. It is the first version whose client libraries work with Java 11.
+4. It is impossible to assert Hadoop 2 compatibility without actually building and testing on java7.
+Which is not easy to do any more.

 Libraries which want to use these new APIs must build with a hadoop version of 3.2.0 *or later*.